MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ## What is the intended use of the docs-based Q&A skill?

-While working in the Customer Insights - Data app, users can ask questions in writing about the user experience or capabilities.
+Users working in the Customer Insights - Data app can ask questions in writing about the user experience or capabilities.
 Any input by the user is treated as a question towards our product’s public documentation.
 The user is expected to review the answer given using the referenced sources.

 ## How was docs-based Q&A skill evaluated?
 What metrics are used to measure performance?